 - 2 – 4 oz. organic silken tofu, thin sliced 1 inch pieces (optional)

 - cayenne pepper as garnish, to taste

-- chives, chopped OR scallions, thinly sliced
+- scallions or chives, thinly sliced

-Let soup cool a bit.
+Puree: Let soup cool a bit.
 Add miso to soup and puree using 1 of 3 methods: An immersion blender right in the pot, a food processor or a regular blender.
 You may have to puree the latter two methods in batches.

-Add a bit more water as needed.
+Finishing: Add a bit more water as needed.
 Taste for seasoning adding salt, especially if you didn’t use veggie stock you may like to add salt.
 Add pepper, more miso or grated ginger to taste.